 From the moment we’re born, our bodies start dying.
 From that very minute onward, we deal with the effects of sin.
 From that day on, we fight to survive through sickness, injuries, weakness, and things just plain not working right.

 But from the moment we’re born, our souls start living.
-And will live on, forever.
+And they will live on, forever.
 And we all know that, don’t we?
 But we don’t always act like we believe it.

 Yes, our bodies are the temple of the Holy Spirit.
 Yes, our physical appearance is an at-a-glance testimony to others.
 But we put far too much emphasis on the physical, and not enough on the spiritual: